County Demonstration Program

 Fraud, Waste, and Abuse Investigation Collaborations

 In pursuing cases of Medicaid fraud, OMIG will continue to engage in collaborative efforts with federal, state, and local law enforcement agencies, as well as local Departments of Social Services (LDSS).
 OMIG will continue to participate in the Federal Bureau of Investigation-directed Health Care Fraud Strike Forces throughout the state.
-OMIG will continue to participate in the U.S. Department of Justice (DOJ) Medicare Fraud Strike Force, based in the Eastern District of New York, and will assist in health care fraud investigations they conduct.
+OMIG will continue to participate in the U.S. Department of Justice (DOJ) Medicare Fraud Strike Force, based in the Eastern District of New York, and will assist in health care fraud investigations they conduct by providing ongoing case support and expertise.
 OMIG will continue to work with the New York State Attorney General’s Medicaid Fraud Control Unit (MFCU) and will also work collaboratively with District Attorneys across the state to identify and prosecute individuals attempting to defraud New York State taxpayers and the Medicaid program.